 This session highlights new work in the sociology of technology, a field of increasing vitality in light of the rise of new digital communications and information technologies and new biomedical technologies, the development of the social construction of technology and social studies of technology perspectives, and an efflorescence of historical sociological studies of technology.
-A distinctive contribution of the sociological perspective on technology is that it calls attention to the ways in which political conflict shapes both the construction and use of new technologies, often in ways that influence the distribution of those technologies' benefits and risks.
-The 2011 Meeting Theme provides an opportunity for a comparative exploration of politics in several technical
+A distinctive contribution of the social of the political conflict shapes both the construction and use of new technologies, often in ways that influence the distribution of those technologies' benefits and risks.
+The 2011 Meeting Theme provides an opportunity for a comparative exploration of politics in several technical fields.